 The PHA will use the same occupancy standards for each of its developments.
-The PHA's occupancy standards are as follows:

-- Single person families who are not disabled, between the ages of 50 and 61 (nearelderly) are eligible to be housed in a studio unit (zero bedrooms) only in a mixed population building.
-Dexter Manor, Parenti Villa and Kilmartin Plaza are the mixed population buildings with studio units. - When determining unit size, the PHA will include all children who are anticipated to reside in the dwelling unit including: - Children expected to be born to pregnant women; - Children who are in the process of being adopted by an adult or whose custody an adult is obtaining; - Foster children; - Children who are temporarily absent due to placement in foster care.
-[24 CFR 5.403] Verification that reunification is expected within six months is needed to provide a bedroom for a child who is absent at admission - A single pregnant woman with no other household members and a single parent with one child and no other household members will be assigned a two-bedroom unit, however the individual may request to live in a one-bedroom unit.
+- The PHA's occupancy standards are as follows: Single person families who are not disabled, between the ages of 50 and 61 (near-elderly) are eligible to be housed in a studio unit (zero bedrooms) only in a mixed population building.
+The mixed population buildings, Dexter Manor, Parenti Villa and Kilmartin Plaza, have studio units. - When determining unit size, the PHA will include all children who are anticipated to reside in the dwelling unit including: - o Children expected to be born to pregnant women; - Children who are in the process of being adopted by an adult or whose custody an adult is obtaining; - o Foster children; - Children who are temporarily absent due to placement in foster care.
+[24 CFR 5.403] Verification that reunification is expected within six months is needed to provide a bedroom for a child who is absent at admission - A parent who has joint custody may include the child(ren) in the household providing that the other parent is not receiving rental assistance for the same child(ren).
+If there are no legal documents, verification must be provided through school records or other sources that the child spends at least 50% of the time with the parent receiving assistance.
+Custody papers must be provided for any minor (other than a child of a household member) who will reside in the unit. - A single pregnant woman with no other household members and a single parent with one child and no other household members will be assigned a two-bedroom unit, however the individual may request to live in a one-bedroom unit.
 Assuming no other changes in family composition, after the child reaches the age of 2 years, the family will be eligible for a transfer to a 2-bedroom unit.